JeroenSlobbe/Tutorials/DockerHardening/readme.md

 docker run -d --name vault --network no-internet --cap-add=IPC_LOCK -e VAULT_DEV_ROOT_TOKEN_ID=root -e VAULT_ADDR=http://127.0.0.1:8200 -e VAULT_TOKEN=root hashicorp/vault server -dev
 ```

-> **Note:** for the sake of this demonstration I'm using devmode which pre-mount a kv v2 store.
+> **Note:** for the sake of this demonstration I'm using devmode which pre-mounts a kv v2 store.
 In production, you need to initialize this first.
 >
 > **Note 2:** this solution uses the proxy from the previous section.